 America Online: e-Commerce Risk Prevention Habits and Online Marketplaces

 Ninety-Five percent of adults expressed at least some concern about their personal information being hacked on e-Commerce sites with eleven percent being very concerned.
-Gen X-ers are the most concerned with 25 percent reporting being “very concerned” compared to 17 percent of all other respondents.
+Gen X-ers are the most concerned about e-commerce cybersecurity risk with 25 percent reporting being “very concerned” compared to 17 percent of all other respondents.

 – Fifty-four percent of Americans who shop online trust online marketplaces, such as eBay and Amazon, with their financial information